The best oven-baked French toast recipe, ever.

 For the Baked French Toast Casserole

-- Cut or tear the challah into 1-inch cubes.
+- Cut or tear the brioche into 1-inch cubes.
 Divide onto two rimmed baking sheets and let sit uncovered overnight, or bake in a 325°F oven for 30 minutes, stirring halfway, until dried out and stale.
 Cool on baking sheets to room temperature.

 - In a mixing bowl, whisk together the eggs, milk, cream, two tablespoons dark brown sugar, vanilla extract, and cinnamon.